Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• They can be used on a variety of door types and sizes
+• Fits many door types and sizes

 Cons: